 Israel, a young struggling country surrounded by enemies is daily bombarded with enemy attacks.
 They cannot even plow their fields without danger of ambush.
 Hindered by constantly having to defend themselves, they attempt to go about their work with one hand on the plow, and the other on their weapon.
 But then the situation turns desperate when all weapons are confiscated by the enemy Philistines.
 Controlled eventually to the point of not even being able to sharpen their own tools, the people protest, insisting on having a king to lead them into battle against their enemies.
 The prophet Samuel eventually gives in to their demands, and reveals the name of this divinely chosen king.
 So begins the era of the monarchy in Israel.

 KING is the story of Saul and David, Israel’s first kings.
-Historically accurate, entertaining and passionate, this 2-½ hour event will leave you breathless.
+Historically accurate, entertaining and passionate, this performance will leave you breathless.
 With its brilliant costumes, lively dances and surprising story line, KING is entertainment the whole family can enjoy together.
 With songs like “He’s a Hero”, and “I Loved a Man”, come prepared to laugh, cry, then laugh some more as you experience the magic of this ancient story.

 David, Israel's beloved warrior king fights the necessary battles in order to secure the safety of his nation.
 He is able to take the city of Jebus, which becomes his capital, named Jerusalem.
 Young Uriah and all the young boys of Israel want to be mighty warriors like their hero David.
 They practice daily their fighting skills and shooting the bow from both the right and left hands.
 David meanwhile continues to take on wives and concubines, increasing his family until they have their own little city within Jerusalem, called the “City of David.”
 He gets the tabernacle of praise organized.